peterhendrick/steggin/README.md

 ```bash
 which git
 ```
-"which" is a native unix command that searches your $PATH for the argument "git".
+* which - is a native unix command that searches your $PATH for the argument "git".

 You have git installed if you get output like this: